micmejia/bible-dump/NKJV/Nehemiah/Neh 9.md

 "But after they had rest, They again did evil before You.
 Therefore You left them in the hand of their enemies, So that they had dominion over them; Yet when they returned and cried out to You, You heard from heaven; And many times You delivered them according to Your mercies,

 ###### 29
-And [^m]testified against them, That You might bring them back to Your law.
-Yet they acted [^n]proudly, And did not heed Your commandments, But sinned against Your judgments, 'Which if a man does, he shall live by them.'
-And they shrugged their shoulders, [^o]Stiffened their necks, And would not hear.
+And testified against them, That You might bring them back to Your law.
+Yet they acted proudly, And did not heed Your commandments, But sinned against Your judgments, 'Which if a man does, he shall live by them.'
+And they shrugged their shoulders, Stiffened their necks, And would not hear.

 ###### 30
-Yet for many years You had patience with them, And [^p]testified against them by Your Spirit in Your prophets.
+Yet for many years You had patience with them, And testified against them by Your Spirit in Your prophets.
 Yet they would not listen; Therefore You gave them into the hand of the peoples of the lands.

 ###### 31
 Nevertheless in Your great mercy You did not utterly consume them nor forsake them; For You _are_ God, gracious and merciful.

 ###### 32
-"Now therefore, our God, The great, the mighty, and awesome God, Who keeps covenant and mercy: Do not let all the [^q]trouble seem small before You That has come upon us, Our kings and our princes, Our priests and our prophets, Our fathers and on all Your people, From the days of the kings of Assyria until this day.
+"Now therefore, our God, The great, the mighty, and awesome God, Who keeps covenant and mercy: Do not let all the trouble seem small before You That has come upon us, Our kings and our princes, Our priests and our prophets, Our fathers and on all Your people, From the days of the kings of Assyria until this day.

 ###### 33
 However You _are_ just in all that has befallen us; For You have dealt faithfully, But we have done wickedly.